CharanCSE02/Task-1-Scan-Your-Local-Network-for-Open-Ports/README.md

 Cyber Security Internship
 # Install Nmap
 We install nmap from official website (or) used nmap for Kali linux virtual machine.

+# Finding IP range
+Normal to finding we used ipconfig in windows and ifconfig in linux.Now we know your ipaddress eg:192.168.1.0/24 (or) 10.128.129.0/24.It means we using class C ip range.The C class is for first three bytes for constant and four byte is changing.
+[1 byte = 8 bit] [1 bit = 0(or)1] [0/24 means first three bytes are fulled.]
+Form knowing ip address is ifcongig in kali linux.
+Now we know ipaddress.
+ip address : 10.128. . .

 # Nmap
 Nmap is a  port scanning tools for open ports on IPaddress.It useful for active reconnaissace tool it means we directly connecting to victims(or) ip address.
 Example : Saying hii to other person it means hey I am here.

-# Finding IP range
-Normal to finding we used ipconfig in windows and ifconfig in linux.Now we know your ipaddress eg:192.168.1.0/24 (or) 10.128.129.0/24.It means we using class C ip range.The C class is for first three bytes for constant and four byte is changing.
-[1 byte = 8 bit] [1 bit = 0(or)1] [0/24 means first three bytes are fulled.]
+Nmap is used scan my own ipaddress to find open ports. we used nmap -sS ipaddress example : 433 service tcp
+          53 service dns
+          Mac address of system
+This scan is send TCP SYN request to system where the system never denail it.The system thinks like hey, haa I am there.So this scan is for active reconnaissance.

 # Nmap Using with our ip address
 In nmap there so many scans are avaliable.But we using -sS for TCP SYN scan it for knowing open ports in system.